ralismark/ralismark.github.io/site/posts/bluehid-3.md

 ---
 layout: post
 title: "BlueHID Details #3: Finally, Controls!"
+excerpt: Finally sending inputs over bluetooth
+date: 2019-01-13
 tags:
-excerpt: Finally sending inputs over bluetooth
 ---

 After part 1 and 2, we've got everything (finally) set up implement a Bluetoooth HID device.
 All we need to do now is to send the control inputs to the connected device, and it's much simpler than setting things up.

 <!--more-->